 On the @OSP page, read and become familiar with information about first aid, camping, water, food, fire and what to bring and what to leave home.
 Download and become familiar with maps of the OSP site.

-On the OREGON STAR PARTY home page, become familiar with the DRIVING DIRECTIONS, and carefully follow the driving instructions from Prineville.
+On the OREGON STAR PARTY page, under directions, you’ll find driving directions to Indian Trail Spring and our event site.
+Please become familiar with the DRIVING DIRECTIONS, and carefully follow the driving instructions from Prineville.
 Some people have reported that using a GPS has taken them on an incorrect route, across the country on a forest road.
 The route is well signed with OSP signs at every turn after Prineville.
 The mileage instructions from Prineville are accurate.

 Try to plan you trip so you arrive before dark, which is at about 8pm.
 Keep in mind that finding your way on a Forest Service road after dark can be difficult.
 The OSP gate at the entrance is closed at 8pm to prevent car lights from shining on the observing areas.
 If you do arrive after 8pm, you will need to camp outside the OSP gate until morning.

 If you have a new telescope, ask others camping around you for help or sign up for the adult or youth mentoring programs at Bernie’s Telescope Park, posted on the OBSERVING page.
 Mentoring activities are lead by OSP Committee members experienced in mentoring new observers.
 Take advantage of their knowledge, and sign up for a session!

 Astronomers stay up all night and sleep during the day, so please be considerate of other astronomers and observe the quiet hours until 10:30am.

 Indian Trail Spring is a high elevation (5,000 ft) mountain camp with very limited facilities.
 Campers with serious health problems should carefully consider the risks and hazards of the environment.
 The nearest medical facility is 50 miles away in Prineville; please plan accordingly.